-Here are the Christmas cookies I made for friends, neighbors and family.
+Here is the Christmas Cookie Bouquet I made for some friends last year.
 I love decorating Christmas cookies and have so much fun with the designs!

 Merry Christmas, everyone!